usaid-cs/yesterday-i-learned/random.md

 1. By twisted American logic, 'one half hour' means half an hour, not (one + half) hour.
 1. [368,000 people drown every year][wikipedia 153], slightly less than falling (556,000).
 1. Apparently that's not enough, [1.4 million people die from car accidents each year][wikipedia 154].
-1. ‘Deserves it!
-I daresay he does.
-Many that live deserve death.
-And some that die deserve life.
-Can you give it to them?
-Then do not be too eager to deal out death in judgement.' - Gandalf on Saudi beheadings
 1. [Pterosaurs][wikipedia 155] are not dinosaurs.
 They may be lizards, but they are parallel with dinosaurs.
 1. The Hercules beetle and the Goliath beetle have the largest larval stages on Earth.
 1. In Japan, crab sticks are literally ground meat ("Surimi").